 What to say

-First, figure out where you want to come out to the person — at home, in a park, at a mall or in a quiet spot.
+First, figure out where you want to come out to the person — at home, in a park or in a quiet spot.
 Choose a place that puts you at ease and where you can talk.
 Next, decide how you want to approach the conversation.